mozilla/messaging-system-personalization-experiment-1-addon/docs/TESTPLAN.md

 ```

 - Start firefox
+- Enable the "Enable browser chrome and addon-debugging toolboxes" switch in devtools settings.
 - Open the browser console using Firefox's top menu at `Tools > Web Developer > Browser Console`
 - Run the following in the browser console: